 In Galaxy Quest, when Jason realizes what big trouble they've really gotten themselves into, he tells the helmskid to press the "Turbo" button and keep it held down.
 Since the Turbo feature was only designed for short bursts of speed, Hilarity Ensues.

-Star Trek: Into Darkness has the Enterprise crew book it into Hyperspace after an utter Curb-Stomp Battle at the hands of the Vengeance.
+Star Trek Into Darkness has the Enterprise crew book it into Hyperspace to escape what would most likely be an utter Curb-Stomp Battle at the hands of the Vengeance.
 Unluckily for them, the Vengeance is more than capable of catching up to them.
 Mid-warp.

 Faced with being blown up by two thermonuclear missiles in the first book, Arthur activates the Infinite Improbability Drive (the Heart of Gold's version of a hyperspace drive).
 It works, but not quite as might be expected: the ship doesn't move, but the missiles are turned into a sperm whale and a bowl of petunias.